CheyenneMDavid/Just-Cakes/README.md

   Previously having the option of images to be served up as JPG or WebP, the performance was poor.
   Initially setting out to ensure that everything was served as WebP, I realised that the poor performance was not just due to the image format.

 - **But also the excessive CSS that was redundant**.
 Initially, I looked online for help on how to automate the search for redundant CSS, but when following instructions on implementation, I was getting error messages that would send me down rabbit holes.
-This is happened too many times, so I instead carried out a manual but systematic search through the custom.css for the occurrences of class names in the html files with the command `git grep -l '<class name being searched for>' -- '**/*html'`, deleting the classes that didn't return any listings and testing for changes.
+This is happened too many times, so I instead carried out a manual but systematic search through the custom.css for the occurrences of class names in the HTML files with the command `git grep -l '<class name being searched for>' -- '**/*html'`, deleting the classes that didn't return any listings and testing for changes.

 - User Friendly vs Efficiency.
   The landing page is the gallery view which promotes the bespoke cakes that Just Cakes creates and supply.
 The gallery is maintained by an admin whose is responsible for ensuring that the various lines of cakes are shown to their best.
 On this bases, I decided that whilst it would be "nice" to make the uploading of cake images a little less regimented for the experience of an admin that was maintaining the site, it was more important that the experience of the user who would be browsing the pages of the site, be a a more fluid process.

-- This would be different to the Reviews page that both admins and users were able to contribute toward.
+- This would be different to the Reviews page that both admins and users
+  were able to contribute
+  toward.
 With this in mind I decided that only using WebP images for the cakes gallery was orientated toward the user experience...
 The Reviews page would be less regimented in its formats, for precisely the same reason.
 Uploading posts and accompanying images should be conditional, because you can't account for every eventuality.
 But not unfriendly, and so other formats could be uploaded.

+- **Optimization of post_list.html Layout and the re-aligning of other HTMLs**.
+  Initially when writing the post list page, I followed the format and structure of "Django Blog, CodeStar" which was a Code Institute walkthrough project, but whilst it gave me a workable template that I could use immediately.
+As I customised the HTML, I drifted further and further from the original structure, but as I did, I neglected to removed unnecessary classes, both bootstrap and ones that that had been defined in the original stylesheet.css.

+  It was the process of using Lighthouse, looking at the scores and studying how these scores were calculated, that led me to brave away from the HTML structure that still resembled the walkthrough project and make the layout work better for "me".

+  The Lighthouse advice on shifts in the layout resulted in me restructuring how I wanted the images, authors, and excerpts to display.
+There seemed no quick way to remove unnecessary CSS which Lighthouse suggested was contributing toward the poor performance, so I manually searched for occurrences of a class by using `git grep -l '<classname>' -- '**/*.*'`, slowly removing what seemed to be unnecessary.
+This did improve things, but the issue of image sizes still remained, despite changing to WebP format for faster loading.
+Searching the web for ways to size my images in a more efficient way I found https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images, which explained how to use the srcset and sizes attributes.
+Not feeling confident with the use of these attributes and the syntax they required, I found online help here: https://johnfraney.ca/tools/responsive-image-generator.
+It allowed me to load in an image and then be presented with the code block, albeit not the sizes I required.
+Armed with a better understanding of the syntax surrounding the srcset and sizes attributes, I found further help from "BrowserStack" at https://www.browserstack.com/guide/common-screen-resolutions from which I took the measurements for the most common screen sizes and used them in my srcset and sizes settings.
+Working with them, I added the media-queries, measurements for which I'd taken from BrowserStack and chosen devices that met these measurements using https://blisk.io/devices.
+Blisk was particularly helpful when setting up the measurements for Emulated Devices in devtools.

+---

 ## Formatters and Linters